 Discovering Children’s Books – a gallery of activities to spark your child’s creativity plus a chance to explore centuries of stories, poems and illustrations with the British Library.

-Chatterbooks – A resources page from the Reading Agency containing activity sheets, discussion questions about the latest book and much more to keep children entertained whilst at home!
+Chatterbooks – Here the Reading Agency provides activity sheets, discussion questions about the latest book and many more resources to keep children entertained!

-World Book Day UK– features a host of free resources to keep your children occupied while they are at home
+World Book Day UK– features a host of free resources to keep your children interested and learning whilst having fun.

 Do you have any resources for learning at home?

-Our 24-Hour Library allows you to access a range of useful resources 24 hours a day:
+Our 24-Hour Library allows you to access a range of useful online resources: